DelphiPackageManager/docs/docs/introduction.md

 - Restoring packages, including dependencies.
 - Pushing packages to a package source.

+### Can I use it with non DPM third party libraries?

+Yes!
+DPM will not interfere with other libraries that may be installed.
+The manner in which is adds packages to the search path will not change existing settings.

 ### How do I use it

 See the [getting started guide](./getting-started/installing.md).